CP1404/Practicals/prac_05/README.md

 Copy the code from:
 <https://github.com/CP1404/Practicals/blob/master/prac_05/state_names.py>

-This is a program that uses a 'constant' (name is ALL\_CAPS) dictionary to store the Australian state abbreviations and names - e.g. QLD is Queensland.
-It asks the user for their \'short\' state and prints the full state name by looking it up in the dictionary.
+This is a program that uses a 'constant' (name is ALL_CAPS) dictionary to store the Australian state abbreviations and names - e.g. QLD is Queensland.
+It asks the user for their 'short' state and prints the full state name by looking it up in the dictionary.

 **Things to do:**